tonidy/react-compiler/README.md

-# ReactCompile
+# React WASM Compiler

-A browser-based React IDE that compiles React apps in the browser using WASM compilers.
+A browser-based React IDE that compiles React apps in the browser using WASM (esbuild-wasm and SWC).

 ## Features